 Add to cart: Macadamia nuts, flaxseed, Brazil nuts, chia seeds, walnuts, pecans, hemp seeds, hazelnuts, sesame seeds, pumpkin seeds, almonds

 Nuts and seeds are your new keto diet BFFs; they're packed with protein to keep you fuller for longer in between meals, while also delivering a hit of healthy fats.
 Win-win.

 Stock up: In a previous interview, celebrity nutritionist Kelly LeVeque, RD, recommended macadamia nuts, explaining that this variety is "higher in fat and lower in carbohydrates, leaning more ketogenic than other nuts."
 Our pick: NOW Foods Dry Roasted & Salted Macadamia Nuts.

 Add to cart: Cheese, cottage cheese, plain Greek yogurt, cream, butter

 Dairy products are a good source of healthy fats, protein, and calcium.

 Stock up: It's not just for kids!
 Aristotelous recommends string cheese for a convenient on-the-go snack.
-We like Organic Creamery String Cheese, which has a short and recognizable ingredient list, but also packs 8 grams of protein and 0 carbohydrates per stick.
+We like Sargento Snacks' Part-Skim Natural String Cheese, which not only has a short and recognizable ingredient list, but also packs 8 grams of protein and 0 carbohydrates per stick.

 No surprise here: Oils, whether from fruits like olives or nuts like walnuts, are a great source of keto-friendly healthy fats.
 Since they each impart unique flavors, we recommend filling your pantry with a few different varieties.